 Assessing the current state and capabilities of your HVAC system should be part of your IAQ assessment, but you’ll also need a strategy to maintain the equipment and ensure it’s able to do its job.

-Here are a few elements to include when developing your HVAC maintenance strategy:
+Here is your 4-step checklist of elements to include when developing your HVAC maintenance strategy:

 - Schedule regular duct cleanings and inspections.
 Construction dust, dirt, mold spores, and more pollutants and particles can settle in your duct systems and make their way into the air.
 In addition, leaks can occur that impact air flow, as well as heating and cooling capabilities and moisture, can accumulate in duct lining materials and eventually become a mold source.
 Regular cleaning and inspections ensure ducts are in tip-top shape.